• Services Top

 All Our Group BCP Promotion Board and Our Group Disaster Response HQ

-Targeting risk managers at the head office, each headquarters, and Group companies, we disseminate company-wide policies and measures decided by the BCM Committee and discuss BCP promotion.
+Targeting BCP personnel from the Head Office Disaster Response HQ and each Group company, we conduct briefings on company-wide policies and measures decided by the BCM Committee, and hold discussions regarding the promotion of BCP.
 (Frequency: twice a year in principle)

 Group Company BCP Promotion Staff Meeting

-Meetings are held regularly as a place to educate persons in charge and exchange opinions with consciousness of the spread of BCP measures into the sites of each Group company.
-(Frequency: twice a year in principle)
+Meetings are held regularly and as needed as a place to educate persons in charge and exchange opinions with consciousness of the spread of BCP measures into the sites of each Group company.

 Strengthen BCP system